billstclair/elm-oauth-middleware/example/README.md

 You can select a "Provider", and click "Login" to authenticate and get a token from your callback server.
 Then you can click "Get User" to send an API request for user information.

 If you use a provider other than the four I put in `authorizations.json.template`, you'll have to add a `getUser` settings for your provider to the `apis` constant in `example.elm`.

+# Local testing

+For local testing, there are three configurations with `authorizationUri`, `tokenUri`, and `redirectUri` on `localhost:3001`.
+They have `clientId` values of `"succeed"`, `"fail"`, and `"error"` to simulate those three return types.
+If your local server is configured to support those, they will fake the authorization server redirect and token creation.
+They are primarily for my own testing while debugging the code, so you probably won't use them.